-The Bannock Range is covered in more detail in the book on pages 355 to 359.
+The Bannock Range is discussed in more detail on Pages 355-359 of the book.

-Livingston Douglas describes a four peak traverse at this link: The Clifton Basin 4-Pack
+Livingston Douglas describes a four-peak Bannock Range traverse at this link: The Clifton Basin 4-Pack

-The Wright Creek National Recreation Trail does not cross the Wakley Peak’s “southwest ridge”.
-It crosses the peak’s “south ridge”.
+The Wright Creek National Recreation Trail does not cross Wakley Peak’s “Southwest Ridge”.
+It crosses the peak’s “South Ridge”.
 That correction makes the text on Page 356 consistent with the verbiage on Page 358.
 The Wright Creek Trail is only 3.5 miles to the Elkhorn Divide, not 5 miles as the book states.
 The trail heads in a W direction (WNW to be precise), not N as the book indicates.

 The turnoff for the Wright Creek trailhead is located 0.6 miles before Summit Campground, not 0.2 miles as the book states.The Wright Creek trail does NOT go “north along the crest” as the book indicates.
 The trail actually drops down the west side of Elkhorn Mountain.
 Please consult the Caribou-Targhee NF Map/Westside Ranger District to see the location of FST-330.There is no formal trail on the South Ridge of Wakley Peak, but there are some segments of old jeep roads and cattle trails to help expedite your ascent of the South Ridge.

 FST-133 is now FST-333; FST-134 is now FST-334.
 The ascent up the North Ridge from the trail crossing is 1.5 miles, not 1 mile (the text is contradictory on this mileage figure).